zzjjjiang/python-starter/Intro/readme.md

 joe : 60303ae22b998861bce3b28f33eec1be758a213c86c93c076dbe9f558c11c752
 ```

-# Ex: 17 Easy Authentication, Not Authorization
+# Ex: 17 Easy Authentication, No Authorization
 Extend the program created in Exercise 16 and prompt the user to select one of two modes:
 #### Add
 "Add mode" adds users to the dictionary (essentially Exercise 16).